pnpm/pnpm.io/docs/pnpx-cli.md

 arguments.
 For more information, you may want to look at [npx] from npm, as it offers the same interface, except it uses `npm` instead of `pnpm` under the hood.

+If you just want to run a binary of a project's dependency, see [pnpm exec].

 ## For npm users

 npm has a great package runner called [npx]. pnpm offers the same tool via the